Rock & Robots: Rules

 -

-At any time in a fight, a roboteer may forfeit the fight by calling “stop” or “tap out”.
+At any time in a fight, a roboteer may forfeit the fight by throwing one of the "Tap Out!" pillows into the arena.
 This action is not reversible.

 -